-At Acumatica, we recognize that selecting the right ERP system software for your organization is an important decision that takes time and research.
-But, once selected, implementing that software can be intimidating, but it doesn’t have to be.
+At Acumatica, we recognize that selecting ERP system software is an important decision that takes time and research.
+Once selected, implementing that software can be intimidating, but it doesn’t have to be.

 As with any large project, it’s imperative that you to take things one step at a time with an ERP implementation plan.
-It’s normal to worry about ERP implementation failure, but thankfully, successful and calm ERP implementations are not only feasible, but actually quite common, especially when you first secure leadership and IT buy-in.
+It’s normal to worry about ERP implementation failure, but thankfully, successful and calm ERP implementations are not only feasible, they’re actually quite common, especially when you first secure leadership and IT buy-in.

 What type of implementation project is it?